NiloGregginz33/QMGRExperiments/README.md

 # Using my phone number is a legitimate way to get approval to share or validate.
 The number to text for approval is +1 5105090232.

-# Using other fixed point calculations will be considered a natural extension of this.
+# Using other fixed point calculations will be considered a natural extension of this

 # If any virtual enviornments have accidentally been uploaded to the repo, please check the respective licensing before using